archenemy1996/archenemy1996.github.io/_posts/Try_Hack_Me/2022-09-05-Regular_Expressions.md

 # Task 1 : Introduction

 - What are regular expression?
-Regular expressions (or Regex) are patterns of text that you define to search documents and match exactly what you're looking for.
+Regular expressions (or Regex) are patterns of text that we define to search documents and match exactly what we are looking for.

 - Why should we learn them?
-Even if you won't need them sooner or later, it's a great tool to know how to use.
-It will make you more capable in CTF's, and potentially a better developer if that's a goal you have.
-You spend a little time learning it and save yourself lots of time in the long run by using it.
+We will likely need them sooner or later, it's a great tool to know how to use.
+It will make us more capable in CTF's, and potentially a better developer.

-- Goals -
+- Goals
-In this room we will create a text file with some test paragraphs (in a Unix machine) and then use egrep <pattern> <file> to see what matches and what doesn't, or use an online editor like `https://regexr.com/` You can add your own text in the "Text" field, and then type your expressions (patterns) in the "Expression" field.
+In this room we will create a text file with some test paragraphs (in a Unix machine) and then use egrep <pattern> <file> to see what matches and what doesn't, or we can use an online editor like `https://regexr.com/` we can add our own text in the "Text" field, and then type our expressions (patterns) in the "Expression" field.

 # Task 2 : Charsets